See latest advice for UoN community and details of how to report symptoms or test results

 - Once you receive an offer letter from your summer school, you will be able to register and participate in the online summer school.

-- The online summer schools application for 2021 is now closed.
+- The online summer schools application for summer 2022 will open in February 2022.

 Summer Schools FAQs